swift-foundations/swift-mailgun-http/README.md

 ## Overview

 **coenttb-mailgun** is a modern, type-safe Swift SDK for Mailgun that brings the full power of Swift 6's concurrency model to email automation.
-Built on top of [swift-mailgun-types](https://github.com/coenttb/swift-mailgun-types), it provides production-ready implementations with comprehensive API coverage.
+Built on top of [swift-mailgun-types](https://github.com/coenttb/swift-mailgun-types), it provides production-ready implementations with exhaustive API coverage.

 ```swift
 import Dependencies